Aadhavan007/igallery/README.md

-# Ex.08 Design of Interactive Image Gallery
+# Ex.07 Design of Interactive Image Gallery
 ## Date:

 ## AIM:
-To design a web application for an inteactive image gallery with minimum five images.
+To design a web application for an inteactive image gallery for a minimum five images with next and previous buttons.

 ## DESIGN STEPS: